-The Kroc Institute for International Peace Studies at the University of Notre Dame’s Keough School of Global Affairs seeks an Executive Director to oversee operations of the Institute.
-The Kroc Institute is one of the world’s leading centers for the study of the causes of violent conflict and strategies for sustainable peace.
+The Executive Director of the Kroc Institute advances the mission and strategic objectives of the Institute through leadership on operational and administrative matters.
+The Kroc Institute is one of the world’s leading centers for the study of the causes of violent conflict and strategies for sustainable peace (kroc.nd.edu).
 The Institute offers programs of study at the doctoral, masters, and undergraduate levels.
 Its faculty and fellows conduct interdisciplinary research on a wide range of topics, including strategic peacebuilding, peace accords and peace process, and the role of religion in conflict and peacebuilding.

 The Executive Director reports to the Regan Director of the Kroc Institute, who provides intellectual leadership and determines the overall goals and strategy for the Institute.
-Working in close collaboration with the Regan Director, the Executive Director ensures ongoing academic and programmatic excellence through oversight of human resources, finance, operational planning, and the day to day running of the Institute.
+Working in close collaboration with the Regan Director, the Executive Director operationalizes the Institute’s strategy and ensures ongoing academic and programmatic excellence through oversight of human resources, finance, operational planning, and strategic initiatives of the Institute.
+Although not a requirement of the position, candidates with appropriate educational backgrounds, experience and interest may be considered for teaching or mentoring opportunities through the Keough School.

-The Executive Director will hold a non-tenured faculty appointment as a member of the special professional faculty.
-Rank will be determined based on academic qualifications and experience.
-Qualifications include a Ph.D. or professional degree in a relevant field (i.e., political science, public policy, law, business or another relevant discipline); significant experience in program administration, preferably in an academic or nonprofit setting; prior experience as an effective supervisor and leader within a complex, multi-faceted organization; strong interpersonal skills to work with a diverse group of faculty, staff, and students; familiarity with the field of peacebuilding; experience as a teacher or mentor, preferably in an area related to peacebuilding and peace studies; and commitment to the mission of the Kroc Institute, the Keough School, and the University more widely.
+Masters or professional degree in a relevant field (political science, public policy, law, business, or another relevant discipline) and at least 7 years of relevant experience.
+Significant experience in program administration, preferably in an academic or nonprofit setting; prior experience as an effective supervisor and leader within a complex, multi-faceted organization; strong interpersonal communication skills to work with a diverse group of faculty, staff, and students as well as external stakeholders; familiarity with the field of peacebuilding; and commitment to the mission of the Kroc Institute, the Keough School, and the University more widely.